scottyviscosity/the-harsh-north/factions.md

 ### Baersonlings
 <img src="https://static.wikia.nocookie.net/totalwarhammer_gamepedia/images/a/a3/Wh_main_nor_baersonling_256.png/revision/latest/scale-to-width-down/256?cb=20160601173240" width="100"/>

-The Baersonlings or Baerson, are a Norscan Tribe centred on the village of Vinnskor, noted for hair and beards of pale gold.
+The Baersonlings or Baerson, are a Norscan Clan centred on the village of Vinnskor, noted for hair and beards of pale gold.
 They are rivals of the Aeslings.
 Those found guilty of cowardice, abandoning their kinsmen in the midst of battle, with no scars to be found on their bodies, are stripped naked, tied to the village gallows, and doused with water.
 By the next day, such criminals are frozen so solid that not even the ravens can make a meal of them.

 Baernsonlings live in the harsh mountain range of the Goromadny and also partly in Troll Country.
 They fight constantly with marauding Aeslings and invading Kislev forces.
 Relations are sour with the Dwarfs and the Kurgans, adding yet more bloodshed.
-The mountain ranges of the Goromadny and the coastline of southern Frozen Sea are full of small Baernsonling villages, but still half of the clans (or small tribes) live as nomads, moving in the Troll Country and even as far as Kul lands.
+The mountain ranges of the Goromadny and the coastline of southern Frozen Sea are full of small Baernsonling villages, but still half of the clans (or small clans) live as nomads, moving in the Troll Country and even as far as Kul lands.
 Like other Norscans, Baernsonlings raid the southern countries.
 They do not have large fleet of ships and those they have can only be used during the summer time, since the Frozen Sea usually freezes totally during the winter.
 Small Baernsonling raiding parties move easily through the lands of Kislev and sometimes make their way all the way to the northern reaches of the Empire.

 Baernsonlings are famous for their werekin or Ulfwerenar.
-Ulfwerenar are most common among Baersonlings and rarely appear in other Norscan tribes.
+Ulfwerenar are most common among Baersonlings and rarely appear in other Norscan clans.
 To a Baernsonling the mark of the Bear, Ulfwerenar, is one of the greatest blessings of the gods.
 Most worship the Bear God Ursun (or The Great Bear) and those bearing his mark have can shapechange at least partially.
 But those with the ability to truly transform bear the mark of Lordship and are called Bearstruck.
 Other names for Ulfwerenar are Werekin, Werefolk, Shapestrong, or Shapestruck.

 - **Capital:** Urslo
 - **Main Settlements:** Brenneholm, Fjellby, Vinteerholm
-- **Famous Clans & Minor Tribes:**
+- **Famous Clans & Minor Clans:**
-  - Bearmen or Ursfjordings (fierce enemies of the Wolf tribe)
+  - Bearmen or Ursfjordings (fierce enemies of the Wolf clan)
   - Brennuns (Brenneholm)
   - Ten Bear or Ti Urs
   - the Wolf (fierce enemies of the Ursfjordings)